 It is never too late to choose to be great at what you do, and then to do something about it.
-And when you do carry out this choice, it'll make you happy at work!
+And when you do carry out this choice, it'll make you happier at work and you'll be much more successful and productive!